E-commerce Tracking with GA4: Enhanced E-commerce Setup

 An expert coding the Data Layer for GTM

-Step-by-Step GA4 Enhanced E-commerce Setup
+Step by Step GA4 Enhanced E-commerce Setup

 Data Analysis: How Should You Read the Reports?